 - one or more doses of varicella vaccine

-Data from the Behavioral Risk Factor Surveillance Survey (BRFSS) and also reported by Virginia's Department of Health shows that influenza and pneumococcal vaccination rates in adults age 65 years and older generally decreased from 2011 to 2013, although 2013 rates are an improvement over the declines seen in 2012.
-Flu vaccinations dropped from 63.3 percent in 2011 to 59.2 percent in 2014.
+Data from the Behavioral Risk Factor Surveillance Survey (BRFSS) and also reported by Virginia's Department of Health shows that influenza vaccination rates in adults age 65 years and older declined from 63.3 percent in 2011 to 59.2 percent in 2014.
 After dropping from 72.0 percent in 2011 to 65.7 percent in 2012, pneumonia vaccinations rebounded to a new high of 73.4% in 2014.

 What Influences the Immunization Rate?

 Several factors influence immunization rates.

-Poverty/access to care issues: Fragmented health care systems, provider unwillingness to deliver vaccines in-office, incomplete availability of vaccine for children program services, and referral to other agencies for vaccine delivery.
+Poverty/access to care issues: Fragmented health care systems, provider unwillingness to deliver vaccines in-office, incomplete availability of vaccines for children's program services, and referral to other agencies for vaccine delivery.